aridjayarecipes/cutesrecipes.web.app/content/post/2169-simple-way-to-prepare-award-winning-japanese-plum-syrup.md

 - "If you rinse plum, remove any water."
 - "Remove stem end.
 (Use toothpicks.)"
 - "Add plums and sugar alternately in a sanitized jar."
-- "Store the jar in a cool & dark place for 1 month.
+- "Store the jar in a cool &amp; dark place for 1 month.
 Shake the jar occasionally.
 (Don’t open the lid!)"
 - "After a month, it’s time to open the lid.
 Take plums out.
 Heat syrup in a pan and bring to boiling."
 - "Once boiled, add the syrup into a sanitized jar and store in fridge.
 (Nice golden color!)"
 - "Enjoy with cold water or sparkling water (syrup : water = 1 : 5).
 Over shaved ice is also a good idea.
 (You don’t have to dilute!)"